version 0.5.2 — 2021-04-06 — minor edits

 This guide is intentionally more of a pamphlet than a book.
 So many good ideas are imprisoned by the insistence that anything worth learning must be delivered in the form of a marketable text smeared across several hundred pages, so that it’s economical to print and ship around and put on store shelves at a certain price point.
 I once had to (gently) inflate my own writing to fill such a book, and I’d like to avoid doing so again.

-Also, this is purely a bundle of advice and not a business empire — the advice has no special official stationery to buy every year, no certified consultants, no executive membership plan.
+Also, this is purely a bundle of advice and not a business empire — the advice has no proprietary app to subscribe to, no special stationery to buy, no certified consultants, no executive membership plan.
 I just want you to have an easier time of finding your way in life!

 Anyone you can think of who seems to really have it together probably isn’t mentally superior.
 They don’t have any special unattainable willpower, intelligence, or memory.
 More likely, they’ve put systems in place that compensate for the cognitive glitches we all have.
 A brain that’s supported by systems can focus on what it’s good at, while the systems handle the rest.
 Like it’s happily riding in a little vehicle that protects it from the dangers of the world, allowing it to confidently do its thing.